 "But we don't spend all that much," she protested.
 "Barring the odd dine-out or occasional shopping, most of our monthly expenditure is on essentials, groceries, local commute and that sort of thing.
 We can't avoid routine expenses."

 Then she said something that stumped me.
 "The key to having more money is not cutting down on your daily expenses but making more money instead."

 Good point.
-Though the idea had often crossed my mind, I never gave it serious thought.
-Like many Indians, I try and put away some money every month or year to save for the future.
+Like many fellow Indians, I try and put away some money every month or year to save for the future.
 No, that's not entirely correct.
 While I do make a voluntary effort at savings, I'm mostly forced to save money to avoid paying higher taxes to the government.
-It's going to pay off in the long run.
+It will pay off in the long run.
 As a good friend once advised me, “The money you don’t see is the money you save.”

 So with the 80C-induced nest egg out of reach for now, what’s my next best option?